 “Less ice also contributes to higher air temperatures by allowing transfer of heat from the relatively

 that the Earth's polar regions have net-negative radiation budgets.

 That is, they radiate more energy than they absorb from sunlight.
 That is always the case in Antarctica,

 even in summer.
 It is nearly always the case in the Arctic, as well, except for a brief period near the summer solstice,

 when the Sun is at its zenith, and solar radiation absorbed barely exceeds radiation

 The additional evaporation (due to more open water) also apparently causes additional

-cloud cover, increasing albedo at altitude, and probably cooling the surface.
+cloud cover, increasing albedo at altitude, and probably moderating temperature changes at the surface.

-It also increases “lake-effect/ocean-effect” snowfall downwind.
+It also increases “lake/ocean-effect snowfall” (LOES) downwind.
 Some of that snow falls

 on the ice sheets and glaciers, increasing ice accumulation, and offsetting meltwater losses.
 Other